FOOD AND DRINK

 The image below shows the foods (including some treats) and mineral lick (click to enlarge).

 A fresh and clean water supply is obviously essential when caring for pet rats and this is provided in the rats’ cage using a bottle which is attached to the side of the cage and only releases water when they lick the connected pipe, due to a small ball in the pipe which stops the water pouring out.
 A small glass tealight holder, fixed to the cage, is also filled daily as a backup supply.
 They enjoy having the option of lapping up water from this or using the bottle.

 At the age of about 1, Ronnie and Derek weighed approx. 535 – 540g each.
 This is slightly above the ideal weight for an adult rat, which is approx. 500g.
 It’s obviously good to feed infant rats well to help them grow, but once Ronnie and Derek became adults, I ensured I didn’t feed them too much as I don’t want them becoming overweight.

 Exercise is obviously the best way to reduce weight, including running up and down the stairs!

 Pet rats sometimes get a dried, browny-red substance around their nose.
 It can look like dried blood, but it’s likely to be porphyrin which is a mucus-like substance.
 It can be a sign of excessive stress or a respiratory infection.

-Ronnie and Derek have had porphyrin on their nose sometimes, usually after they’ve felt a bit stressed, for example when they’ve had their nails clipped (as this is something they don’t like much).
+Our rats have had porphyrin on their nose sometimes, usually after they’ve felt a bit stressed, for example when they’ve had their nails clipped (as this is something they don’t like much).
 Porphyrin can also be released due to temporary irritation in the eye caused by something such as a piece of bedding or an eyelash getting in the eye, or maybe an accidental scratch while grooming.

 CHOKING OR GAGGING